Malizma333/line-rider-web-guide/pages/basic_tutorials/audio.md

 permalink: /basic-tutorials/audio/
 ---

 This is the audio field, where music or other audio files can be loaded to play over the track.
+This can be found in the settings tab of the sidebar.

 <img alt="The load audio area" src="{{site.baseurl}}/assets/audio-setting.png" width="200" style="border: 2px solid gray">